rancher/rancher.github.io/rancher/faqs/containers/index.md

 If you run `docker logs -f rancher-agent` and the logs show messages about an expired token, then please check that the date/time of the Rancher Server host and Rancher Agent host are in sync.

+### Why aren't the ports being updated on a container in `docker ps`?

+When ports are exposed in Rancher, it will not show up in `docker ps` as Rancher manages the iptable rules to make the ports fully dynamic.

 ### What are my options with a container?

 If you hover over the container, a drop down will appear on the right hand side.